FACT BOOK

 5. Types of publications included: articles and reviews.
 Top journals by CiteScore percentile.

-6. Percentage of Outputs in Top 10% Citation Percentiles: This metric represents the percentage of publications that fall within the top 10% of annual citation counts in Elsevier's Scopus database, based on citation performance within their respective fields and publication years.
+6. Percentage of Outputs in Top 10% Citation Percentiles: The percentage of publications (field-normalized) that rank among the world’s top based on citations.
+This indicates the share of publications that fall within the top 10% by citation counts for each year in Elsevier’s Scopus.

 7. Types of publications included: articles and reviews.
 Self-citations: included.
 Field-weighted: yes.

-8. The 27 subject areas and 334 fields is based on the Scopus ASJC categorization (ASJC: All Science Journal Classification).
-Translation assistance: NIAD-QE, the National Institution for Academic Degrees and Quality Enhancement of Higher Education (the major field categories are Elsevier translations).
+8. ASJC 27 subject areas and ASJC 334 fields: The 27 subject areas and 334 fields based on Scopus journal classifications (ASJC: All Science Journal Classification).
+Translation assistance provided by the National Institution for Academic Degrees and Quality Enhancement of Higher Education.
+(Translations of the subject areas are by Elsevier.)

-9. A higher number of publications combined with a higher FWCI indicates robust research capacity (a university's strength).
-Conversely, a smaller number of publications with a high FWCI often reflects the presence of highly productive individual faculty members.
-Notably, when individual researchers are affiliated with large research communities, both publication volume and FWCI metrics tend to rise significantly.
+9. A higher number of publications combined with a higher FWCI indicates greater depth of research strength (an institutional strength).
+When the number of publications is small but FWCI is high, it often reflects the presence of specific faculty members with strong research performance.
+If such faculty belong to very large research communities, both the publication count and FWCI tend to be high.

-10. Multidisciplinary field is one in which publications are carried in general scientific magazines such as Nature and Science.
+10. Multidisciplinary fields refer to papers published in comprehensive scientific journals such as Nature and Science.

-11. In 157 out of 318 fields, the FWCI exceeds the global average of 1.0.
-Fields with a high FWCI but low publication volume may indicate the presence of highly productive individual faculty members.
-Conversely, fields with both a high FWCI and substantial publication output demonstrate robust research capacity—a key institutional strength.
+11. Among all 318 fields, 157 fields have an FWCI exceeding the world average of 1.0.
+Fields with high FWCI but few publications may indicate the presence of specific high-performing researchers, whereas fields with both high FWCI and many publications indicate substantial depth of research strength (an institutional strength).

 References